Tamsin Stuart Art

 Framed oil and cold wax on canvas panel

-Same location on the same crisp morning as my first landscape but from a different point along the dog walk.
+Same location on the same crisp morning as my first landscape above but from a different point along the dog walk.

 A lovely slice of Leckhampton looking more beautiful than I'd ever seen it that day.